ThomasBaGe/cpforager-dev/README.md

 <br>

 The main objectives of **cpforager** package are :
-1. Efficiently handle large-scale biologging datasets, including high-resolution sensor data.
+1. Efficiently handle large-scale biologging datasets, including high-resolution sensor data (*e.g.* accelerometers).
-2. Provide a modular and extensible architecture, allowing users to tailor the code to specific research needs.
+2. Provide a modular and extensible architecture, allowing users to tailor the code to their specific research needs.
-3. Facilitate a smooth transition to Python for movement ecology researchers familiar with other languages (*e.g.*, R).
+3. Facilitate a smooth transition to Python for movement ecology researchers familiar with other languages (*e.g.* R).

 <br>